dfinity/motoko/doc/md/canister-maintenance/upgrades.md

 This is automatically supported when the new program version is stable-compatible with the old version.
 The runtime system of Motoko then automatically handles the migration on upgrade.

-More precisely, the following changes are implicitly migratable:
+More precisely, the following changes can be implicitly migrated:
 * Adding or removing actor fields.
 * Changing mutability of the actor field.
 * Removing record fields.